openpolitics/manifesto/culture.md

 ## Media Retractions

 Media outlet retractions should mirror the original article.
 This covers font size, word count, page space and positioning within the document.
-If a media outlet does not follow this it will receive a fine from OfCom.
+If a media outlet does not follow this it will receive a fine from Independent Press Standards Organisation (IPSO).